padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We are making the `confirmation_code` with the value of 1 static because this make it easier for us to test the code.
+We are making the `confirmation_code` with the value of 1 static because it for the tests.
 Here is now the code that makes our tests green:

 ```ruby